Uses of open science: User practices and motivations

-Studies of user practices have been mostly devoted to specific user profiles.
+Studies of user practices have mostly focused on specific user profiles.
 Few general surveys have been undertaken.
 In Japan, a 2011 poll of 800 adults showed that a "majority of respondents (55%) claimed that Open Access is useful or slightly useful to them", which suggests a rather large awareness of open science in a population with a significant share of high school education.

-The issues met by medical patients have been especially highlighted.
-An important field of research on health-information-seeking behaviour (HISB) emerged prior to the development of open science.
-In a 2003 survey, half of American Internet users have attempted to find qualified information about their health, but regularly faced access issues: "Many current Internet health users want to expand access to information-laden sites that are currently closed to non-subscribers".
-A qualitative research on English medical patients, subscriptions paywall were cited as the main barrier to access to scientific knowledge, along with the complexity of scientific terminology.
+The issues facing medical patients have been especially highlighted.
+An important field of research on health-information-seeking behavior (HISB) emerged prior to the development of open science.
+In a 2003 survey, half of American Internet users had attempted to find qualified information about their health, but regularly faced access issues: "Many current Internet health users want to expand access to information-laden sites that are currently closed to non-subscribers".
+A qualitative research on English medical patients, subscription paywalls were cited as the main barrier to access to scientific knowledge, along with the complexity of scientific terminology.
 While the specific needs patients make a strong case for open science, they have also overshadowed the variety of potential uses of academic research: "open access is not just a public health matter: It has a much more general research-enhancing mission".

 Research has also focused on professional non-academic uses, due to their potential economic impact.
-In 2011, a JISC report estimated that there was 1.8 million knowledge workers in the United Kingdom working in R&D, IT, engineering services most of whom being "unaffiliated, without corporate library or information center support."
-Among a representative set of English knowledge workers, 25% stated that access to the literature was fairly difficult or very difficult and 17% had a recent access problems that has never been resolved A 2011 survey of Danese business highlighted a significant dependence of R&D to academic research: "Forty-eight per cent rated research articles as very or extremely important".
+In 2011, a JISC report estimated that there were 1.8 million knowledge workers in the United Kingdom working in R&D, IT, and engineering services, most of whom were "unaffiliated, without corporate library or information center support."
+Among a representative set of English knowledge workers, 25% stated that access to the literature was fairly difficult or very difficult and 17% had a recent access problem that had never been resolved.
+A 2011 survey of Danish businesses highlighted a significant dependence of R&D to academic research: "Forty-eight per cent rated research articles as very or extremely important".
 The non-profit sector is also significantly impacted by increasing access to literature, as a survey of 101 NGOs from the United Kingdom showed that "73% reported using journal articles and 54% used conference proceedings".
 In 2018, a log analysis on OpenEdition highlighted corporate access as a significant source of readership, especially among "the aircraft industry, the bank, insurance, car selling and energy sectors and, even more significantly for the further circulation of science in the public sphere, media organizations."
-Theses results showed that open access had a direct commercial impact on small and large companies.
+These results showed that open access had a direct commercial impact on small and large companies.